Abysslvl/kitserver/README.md

 # How to build

-Visual Studio 2022 Preview Edition is used for this project but you should be able to use other versions too (with cmake integration supported).
+Visual Studio Code + VS Build Tools is used for this project but you should be able to use Visual Studio 2022 (with cmake integration supported).

-Run the command-line in the project folder, then:

-    git submodules update --init --recursive

-Open the project folder with Visual Studio and manage project settings, then:
+Open the project folder with VS Code / Visual Studio, then:

-    - set x86-release/x86-debug build type.
-    - set the CMAKE_TOOLCHAIN_FILE to use vcpkg's.
-    - Generate, compile & install kitserver.
+    - configure, build & install kitserver.

-Dont forget include "for_releases" content and "doc" folder in your releases.
+Dont forget include "resources" content and "doc" folder in your releases.